 Summer Research Opportunities

-All junior dental students participate in an independent project course which results in a formal presentation to the faculty and students of the college.
+All junior dental students participate in an independent project course (MATSC-866) which results in a formal presentation to the faculty and students of the college during the Annual College of Dental Medicine Scholars Day.
 Students define a topic of their choice and work with an approved mentor to develop and present a body of knowledge relative to the topic.
 Seminars and individual conferences are provided to assist the student with this project.
-The independent nature of the investigation and the scholarly relationship with a mentor will be emphasized throughout the course.
+The independent nature of the investigation and the scholarly relationship with a mentor are emphasized throughout the course.

 Research Opportunities at the NIH

 NIDCR (National Institute of Dental and Craniofacial Research) Summer Dental Student Award

 Designed to expose dental students to the latest advances in oral health research and administration.
 The program is a minimum of eight weeks during the summer on the campus of the National Institutes of Health in Bethesda, Maryland.
 NIDCR provides a stipend and the nominating dental school provides support for air or ground transportation.
 Applicants must be enrolled in an accredited U.S. dental school.
 U.S. citizenship or permanent residence is required.

 NIH Summer Internship Program in Biomedical Research